maxio-com/ab-typescript-sdk/doc/controllers/component-price-points.md

 # Create Component Price Point

-This endpoint can be used to create a new price point for an existing component.
+Creates a price point for an existing component.

 ```ts
 async createComponentPricePoint(